ofajardo/pyreadr/README.md

 dependencies installed.
 <br>

-This module is based on the [librdata](https://github.com/WizardMac/librdata) C library by [Evan Miller](https://www.evanmiller.org/) and a modified version of the cython wrapper around librdata [jamovi-readstat](https://github.com/jamovi/jamovi-readstat)
+This package is based on the [librdata](https://github.com/WizardMac/librdata) C library by [Evan Miller](https://www.evanmiller.org/) and a modified version of the cython wrapper around librdata [jamovi-readstat](https://github.com/jamovi/jamovi-readstat)